Navigation and service

 Macroprudential capital buffers were introduced for the first time in the European Union on the basis of the Basel III reform package.
 They are intended to strengthen the resilience of the financial system.

 The Basel Committee on Banking Supervision (BCBS) developed four capital buffers based on the proposals of the Financial Stability Board (FSB).
-The European Union (EU) introduced the systemic risk buffer as an additional requirement for European banks:
+The European Union (EU) introduced the systemic risk buffer as an additional requirement for European banks.

 These five buffers are enshrined in the European Capital Requirements Directive (CRD) and have been transposed in Germany by means of the Banking Act (Kreditwesengesetz).
 The buffer requirements must be met with Common Equity Tier 1 Capital (CET 1), and they apply in addition to the minimum capital requirements (see overview).
 In contrast to the minimum capital requirements, buffers can fall short of the requirements in periods of stress.
 The respective national supervisory authority must involve the European Central Bank in macroprudential measures within the scope of the Single Supervisory Mechanism (SSM).